 + + +

-(Commentary for this year's edition of the “O Antiphons” is authored by Father William Saunders, a priest of the Diocese of Arlington.
-Copyright © 2003 Arlington Catholic Herald.
+(Commentary for this series of the “O Antiphons” is authored by Father William Saunders, a priest of the Diocese of Arlington.
+Copyright 2003 Arlington Catholic Herald.
 Used without permission or shame.)

-Z <-- This is the link to Father Zuhlsdorf's commentary.
-It will appear at the end of every installment in this series.
+Z <-- This is the link to one of a series of commentaries on the O Antiphons, by Father John Zuhlsdorf.
+They will appear at the end of every installment in this series.